 The times had not been particularly kind of late for the Legendary Jewish Vampire, Vlad the Retailer.

 It was early November and even the normally joyous holiday of Halloween had failed to cheer Vlad.
 Like many in the current American economy, the Legendary Jewish Vampire was in a desperate straits.
-During the final days of the Vampire Boom several years ago vampires had become as overexposed as the expression "Honey Boo Boo" has for the past month, and Vlad had found himself wholly unable to make a halfway decent Unliving.
+During the final days of the Vampire Boom several years ago vampires had become as overexposed as "Honey Boo Boo" and Vlad had found himself wholly unable to make a halfway decent Unliving.